SteinmetzLab/noiseCutoff/README.md

 # noiseCutoff
-Code to perform a new test of whether neurons have missing spikes (below spike detection threshold) without a Gaussian assumption
+Code to perform a new test of whether neurons have missing spikes (below a spike detection threshold) without a Gaussian assumption